Life in Denver

 Grocery Stores

 There is a good selection of places to purchase grocery items around campus especially if you use public transportation or have access to a car.
-Grocery stores in the area include Safeway, Whole Foods, King Soopers and Sunflower Market.
+Grocery stores in the area include Safeway, Whole Foods, King Soopers, Sprouts, Trader Joe's, and Natural Grocers.

 Household Goods